 We will develop two Simulink models,

-Raspberry Pi model In this model, we will read the Accelrometer on-board Sense HAT.
-We will determine the motor speeds for the EV3 robot by using the acceleration data read from the Sense HAT Accelrometer.
+Raspberry Pi model In this model, we will read the Accelerometer on-board Sense HAT.
+We will determine the motor speeds for the EV3 robot by using the acceleration data read from the Sense HAT Accelerometer.
 A network connection would be setup between the Raspberry Pi device and the EV3 robot for data exchange.